textmining-infopros/chapter4/README.md

 Please cite this compendium as: Lamba, Manika, & Madhusudhan, Margam.
 (2021).
 Topic Modeling of Documents using Three Different Tools (Version 1.0). http://doi.org/10.5281/zenodo.5090206

 # Contents
 The compendium contains the data, code, and notebook associated with the case studies.
-This case study is further divided into 4A, 4B, and 4C.
+It is divided into 4A, 4B, and 4C.
 4A case study used Topic-Modeling-Tool, 4B case study used RapidMiner platform, and 4C case study used R programming language to perform topic modeling.
 It is organized as follows:

   - The `4a_dataset\` folder contains the data for 4A case study.
     - The `4a_supplementary.docx` file contains the supplementary data associated with 4A case study.